nivdon/spring-petclinic/Labs/lab 4-Deploy.md

    ![](static/lab4-4.png)

+**Congratulations, your application is now deployed.**

+from your cloud9 terminal run the following command to get the PublicIP of the deployment server.

+`aws ec2 describe-instances --instance-id i-0edaf3625fea3c0bd  --query 'Reservations[*].Instances[*].PublicIpAddress'`

-**Congratulations, your application is now deployed. you can view it at below url.
+ **you can view it at below url.
 Change the port number to match with your port number.**

 http://54.173.148.82:9090/